giso360/zoo-app/readme.md

    | 4        | meaow      |
    | 5        | bark       |

-- ANIMALS TABLE (species table provides foreign key for animal_species column/entity attribute)
+- ANIMALS TABLE (species table provides foreign key for animal_species column/entity attribute).
+Note that animals are uniquely identified by specifiers that comply with the **UUID** format

    | animal_id                            | animal_name | animal_species |